 100% Security.
 Transactions are powered by Stripe: One of the most trusted payment processors.

-a series of units designed to teach you about each of the underlying technologies, their history, their applications, and the creative ways they are being used.
+A series of units designed to teach you about each of the underlying technologies, their history, their applications, and the creative ways they are being used.

 Illustrated text documents, slide presentations with voice-overs, videos, interactive questions for you to answer (all participants will see the answers of other students).

-Comprehensive list of links to the company websites of manufacturers of relevant hardware and software, reviews of technology, and designers and artists who are already working creatively with these media.
+Lists of links to the company websites of manufacturers of relevant hardware and software, reviews of technology, and designers and artists who are already working creatively with these media.
 This will provide you with a comprehensive spectrum of the state of the art of each of these new media.

 Completing this course will place you in a position to confidently ride the wave of new technology that is currently landing on our shores.
 The knowledge you will gain will allow you cut through the hype and misinformation that currently abounds and to confidently make choices about which of these technologies are best for your applications.
-If you are an artist, designer, animator or creative working in any field, it will help you to evaluate and make choices about which of these technologies are for you.
+If you are an artist, designer, animator or creative working in any field, it will help you to evaluate and make choices about which of these technologies are for you and your ideas.
 If you are a corporate executive it will give you the information you need to make decisions about which of these technologies might be appropriate for your company and give you ideas about where to look for creative talent to implement it.
-If you are an investor, you will prepare yourself with the knowledge to accurately assess these new companies that are developing the wide range of new media that are about to be launched upon us.
+If you are an investor, you will prepare yourself with the knowledge to accurately assess these new companies that are developing the wide range of new media that are about to be launched.
 If you are a photographer or filmmaker, you will learn about the new tools you will want to work with to develop immersive experiences and new forms of storytelling.
 If you are an educator, you will want to build a foundation of knowledge that will help you to develop new courses for your students.
 I will also provide certificates of completion to all who finish the course.